kmal808/shared-todos/README.md

 ## Shared Todos is a todo list(or any list) app with an option to share your list or lists with other authed users.

-Users can create accounts, or sign in on the initial / home page.
-Users can create accounts, or sign in on the initial / home page.
-Once logged to their account they're redirected to the lists page.
+Users can create accounts, or sign in on the homescreen Once logged to their account they're redirected to the lists page.

 From the list page, users can: